In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 High alkalinity itself is not necessarily an unsafe swimming condition.

-It can, however cause some water issues that could potentially make it unsafe, such as:
+It can, however, cause some water issues that could potentially make it unsafe, such as:

-In other words, use caution.
+In other words, use caution in pools with high total alkalinity.

 It’s better to go ahead and stay on top of keeping your pool’s levels balanced than to risk unsafe or unclean water.